CQCL/hugr/specification/hugr.md

 [func](https://mlir.llvm.org/docs/Dialects/Func/) dialects, these node operations include:

-  - `constN<T>` : a static constant value of type T stored in the node weight (perhaps a computation of some `Graph` type represented as a HUGR).
+  - `Const<T>` : a static constant value of type T stored in the node weight (perhaps a computation of some `Graph` type represented as a HUGR).
 Has no ports, but may have any number of `Static<T>` out-edges - one for each use.